 I feel hope.
 In the fight against stigma, change is happening one person at a time.

-One person seeks treatment and finds healing.
-That person has a son or a daughter, or grandchildren.
-That person has friends.
+When one person seeks treatment and finds healing.
+That person has a son or a daughter, grandchildren, friends.
 And maybe, just maybe, that one person will tell the people that they love and care about that it’s not weak to accept all of you who are.
 Only then can you address what the real problem is.

 Not only can that openness be life-changing for them, it can move our entire culture forward.